MonoGame/MonoGame/Documentation/articles/content/using_mgcb-editor.md

 > This build action is defined in the .targets file [here](https://github.com/MonoGame/MonoGame/blob/develop/Tools/MonoGame.Content.Builder.Task/MonoGame.Content.Builder.Task.targets).

-The *MonoGameContentReference* is set up so that when the project is built, the MGCB will automatically build any new/modified content and copy the resulting xnb's to the project output directory, so they can be used in the project.
+The *MonoGameContentReference* is set up so that when the project is built, the MGCB will automatically build any new/modified content and copy the resulting's to the project output directory, so they can be used in the project.
 This way you don't even have to manually build the content with the MGCB Editor.

 Just add your content to the .mgcb with the MGCB Editor and the rest will happen when you build your project.
 The content files do not need to be added to your project.

 ### Manual Copy

-If you don't want to use the automated process, you can build the content project with the MGCB Editor and copy the xnb's to the output folder of your project manually.
+If you don't want to use the automated process, you can build the content project with the MGCB Editor and copy the's to the output folder of your project manually.

 ### Add As Content

-If you are using Visual Studio, you can simply add the xnb files to your C# game project.
+If you are using Visual Studio, you can simply add the files to your C# game project.
 Create a folder in the project called Content then right-click on the folder and select Add > Existing Item.

 ![Add existing item](~/images/content/existing_item.png)